ShaunCurtis/CEC.FormControls/ReadMe.md

 ````
 ###### WeatherForecastEditor.razor.cs

-This is spartan as all the code is implemented in EditComponentBase.cs – see below.
+This is spartan - all the code is implemented in EditComponentBase.cs – see below.
 We just set record specific values – in this case the alert message strings.
 ````
     /// <summary>
     /// Editor for Weather Forecast